 The 2022 Dakar Rally was set in motion today with the announcement of the dates and locations for the forthcoming edition of the world’s toughest race.
-Monster Energy Honda Team were in attendance at the presentation of the annual event set to take place, once again, in Saudi Arabia.
+Monster Energy Honda Team, winner of the last two editions of the race, were in attendance at the presentation of the annual event set to take place, once again, in Saudi Arabia.

 With many of the future participants present in the Andalucía Rally bivouac, the Dakar Rally race organization launched the official presentation of the 2022 edition.
 David Castera, race director highlighted the new landscapes which had been located early in 2021 and stated that competitors could expect more sand and dunes in the coming edition of the rally.